(Last Updated on : 11-09-2019)

-Indian astronomers left behind their evidence of contribution in the earliest textual mention, which has also been mentioned in the religious literature
+or earlier.
+Indian astronomers left behind their evidence of contribution in the earliest textual mention, which has also been mentioned in the religious literature of India

 Ancient Indian Astronomers

-had written 'Mahabhaskariya', 'Aryabhatiyabhashya' and 'Mahabhaskariya' who studied the motion of the equinoxes, etc. Lalla, another astronomer during this period was also reputed.
+had written 'Mahabhaskariya', this along with Aryabhatiyabhashya studied the motion of the equinoxes, etc.

 Medieval Indian Astronomers

 Suri, Acyuta Psarati

 and Nilakanthan Somayaji were the various Indian astronomers of the medieval India

 .
 Siddhantasiromani and Karanakutuhala were composed by Bhaskara II who observed the cosmography

 and much more.
 The astronomer Sripati wrote the book Siddhantasekhara which had 20 chapters which spoke about brand new ideologies.